 - 1/2 tsp lemon extract

-Bake at 350 degree 12-15 minutes until set and lightly browned
+- Bake at 350 degrees about 12-15 minutes or until light golden brown.

 *Yellow cake mix + toffee bits!
-Grandson’s buddy Brandt’s favorite!
+(Grandson’s buddy Brandt’s all-time favorite!)

 *Yellow cake mix + cinnamon chips and cinnamon sugar on top!
 Busy day Snickerdoodle Bars!